 - The piriformis stretch– This exercise works a muscle that is found deep inside the buttocks and close to the sciatic nerve.
 It requires no equipment and can be done while seated.
 Sit on a chair with your back straight, feet planted on the ground

 Lift your left leg off the ground, place the left ankle atop the right knee.
 Keeping your back straight bend forward as far as you can until you feel a stretch in your buttocks

 We recommend consulting a doctor and physical therapist before doing any exercises for sciatica during pregnancy.
-It is also advised that no exercises be done alone, having a partner is essential for safety purposes.
-Please follow guidelines provided by your physicians.
-If exercises become too difficult to execute at first, work with a physiotherapist during the initial stages and consult them physiotherapist at regular intervals.
+It is also advised that no exercises be done alone.
+Having a partner is essential for safety purposes.
+Please follow the guidelines provided by your physicians.
+If exercises become too difficult to execute at first, work with a physiotherapist during the initial stages and consult him at regular intervals.
 Do not attempt exercises that are not cleared by your primary care physician.

 Disclaimer: Attempting any form of exercise without clearance can be dangerous to both the mother and baby.
 If the pain is excessive, stop all exercise immediately and visit your closest hospital or doctor.